gawbul/pathlength/README.md

 ***
 #

-A program implementing a ray tracing model to determine the interactions of various parameters and their impacts on path's of POLs through reflecting superposition compound eye.
+A program implementing a ray tracing model to determine the interactions of various parameters and their impacts on the pathlengths of POLs through a reflecting superposition compound eye.

 Original QBASIC version by Magnus L Johnson and Genevre Parker, 1995